chocolatey/docs/input/en-us/central-management/setup/website.md

 Start-Website -Name ChocolateyCentralManagement
 ```

-### Central Management Website fails to load with a `500.21` error code
+### Chocolatey Central Management Website fails to load with a `500.21` error code.

 This error code indicates that IIS failed to start the website due to a misconfiguration.
-By default, CCM uses the `AspNetCoreModuleV2` in IIS, however the initial versions of CCM initially used `AspNetCoreModule` instead.
+By default, Chocolatey Central Management uses the `AspNetCoreModuleV2` in IIS, however the initial versions of Chocolatey Central Management initially used `AspNetCoreModule` instead.
 Due to how the upgrade logic has worked prior to v0.6.2, this old configuration value may be kept during upgrade.

 As of v0.6.0, the IIS webhost can no longer run the website using the `AspNetCoreModule` as 0.6.x is running on .NET Core 3.1, and the structure of the `web.config` file has changed.